imBAOSS/Dappergram/notes/progress_log.md

 Liking or unliking throws a Uncaught TypeError: Cannot read property 'type' of undefined.
 As a result, there's no re-rendering of the like button? **BUG** Not sure if the not re-rendering is a result of this bug, or a separate bug.
 - Solved a lot of the type issues.
 Confirmed that the re-rendering was a different bug.

+### Day 7
+**BUG** Still having trouble with the like button not toggling correctly and sending incorrect requests to the server.
+It may be due to something out of sync.

+**BUG** Clicking follow button re-arranges profile pictures... wtf?

+**BUG** Entering the page doesn't reflect current follow status correctly.

 npm packages to consider:
 react-infinite (infinite scroll)